GA-BEWD-2014/BEWD-2014/09_models_active_record/slides/slides_09.md

 ###Still Feel Lost?

-At the end of this course you should have an understanding of what databases are and the general structure of a database table.
+At the end of this course you should have an understanding of what databases are and the general structure of a database table (rows and colums).
 In addition you should be familiar with how to create, update and delete records using active record in the Rails console.

 ####Catch Up With These Resources